codimoc/pyrl-complete/README.md

     *   **Command line input**: The field where you type commands and use Tab completion.

 *   **Log Activity Panel**: Located at the bottom of the window, this panel shows a running log of actions like loading files, parsing rules, and which completion was selected, which is useful for debugging.

+## Dependencies

+`pyrl-complete` has one core external dependency:

+-   **ply**: Used for the Lex/Yacc-style parsing of the custom grammar rules.

+The included Tester GUI application uses **Tkinter**, which is part of the Python standard library and does not require a separate installation.